Foça: History

 The town of Phocaea (Φώκαια) was founded by ancient Greeks.
 Phocaea, named after the seals living in nearby islands, was founded by the Aeolian Greeks in the 11th century BC.
 Ionian Greek settlement in Phocaea, which was one of the most important settlements of Ionia at that time, started in the 9th century BC.
 Phocaeans, known as master sailors in history, also established many colonies in the Aegean, Mediterranean and Black Sea with their engineering development and success.
-Some of the important colonies that they had established in history are: Massalia, modern Marseille; Amisos in the Black Sea (now Samsun); Lampsakos in the Dardanelles (now Lapseki); Methymna (now Molyvos) on Lesbos; and Elea, now Velia (Italy); Alalia (Corsica).
+Some of the important colonies that they had established in history are: Massalia, modern Marseille; Amisos in the Black Sea (now Samsun); Lampsakos in the Dardanelles (now Lapseki); Methymna (now Molyvos) on Lesbos; and Elea, now Ascea (Italy); Alalia (Corsica).

-In addition, Phocaeans were known as ones of the first in Ionia to mint "electron" coins using natural gold-silver mixture.
+In addition, Phocaeans were known as ones of the first in Ionia to mint "electrum" coins using natural gold-silver mixture.
 Of course, this civilized progress affected many civilizations of that time and attracted them to Anatolia.

 Phocaea was taken over by the Genoese in 1275 as a fief from the Byzantine emperor, and was an active Port during the Middle Ages, principally due to the region's rich alum reserves.
 The alum mines of Phocaea were conceded earlier by the Byzantines in 1267 to the Genoese brothers Benedetto and Manuele Zaccaria, who founded the Lordship of Phocaea.
 The Genoese controlled the city even during the Ottoman era due to the lease they had gained from the Byzantines in 1275.
 Another important Byzantine concession to the Genoese through dowry was the nearby island of Lesbos, given to the Gattilusio family as a result of the marriage between Francesco I Gattilusio and Maria Palaiologina, sister of Byzantine emperor John V Palaiologos) in 1355.
 The possessions of the Gattilusio family eventually grew to include, among others, the islands of Imbros, Samothrace, Lemnos and Thasos, and the city of Aenos (modern Enez in Turkey.)
 From this position, they were heavily involved in the mining and marketing of alum, useful in textile production and a profitable trade controlled by the Genoese.